 In 1974, John Q. Hejduk, the first Dean of the School of Architecture, completely redesigned the interior of the Foundation Building, aligning the program of the building with the pedagogy of the schools, while leaving the exterior largely unchanged.
-In the words of Ada Louise Huxtable, the renovation was "the best of both worlds," with the "'Renaissance shell intact" and the "clarity and detail of the consciously sophisticated modernism of the interior" attesting to "the creative continuity of history and art."
+In the words of Ada Louise Huxtable, the renovation was "the best of both worlds," with the "Renaissance shell intact" and the "clarity and detail of the consciously sophisticated modernism of the interior" attesting to "the creative continuity of history and art."
 The brownstone exterior of the Foundation Building was extensively restored under the direction of Platt Byard Dovell between 1999 and 2002.

 The Studios All students in the School of Architecture are provided workspace on the third floor within a shared studio.
 With the first through fourth years sharing a single large studio and the fifth-year thesis class and graduate students in smaller studio spaces, a unique environment fostering cross-fertilization between classes and individual students is maintained.
 Students are provided with individual studio workspace with individual and shared tables for drawing, study, reference, model building, etc. For the health and well-being of students, the school does not support the principle or practice of continual 24-hour studio access.
-Studios are generally open Monday-Thursday 7:30 am-2 am, Friday 7:30 am-midnight, Saturday 8 am-midnight, and Sunday noon-2 am.
+Studios are generally open Monday-Friday, 7:30 am-12 am, and Saturday-Sunday, 9 am-9 pm.
+Extended studio access may be available during the last two weeks of the semester.

 Computer Studio The School of Architecture Computer Studio on the seventh floor of the Foundation Building is specifically intended to support a design curriculum that recognizes the use of computing as an instrument of investigation and practice and which urges students to explore its formal and cultural implications.
-The facility utilizes both Macintosh and Dell Precision PCs (including high-end multiple-processor rendering stations), scanning and printing capabilities and two large-format plotters.
+The facility utilizes both Macintosh and Dell Precision PCs (including high-end multipleprocessor rendering stations), scanning and printing capabilities and two largeformat plotters.
 Software includes an array of imaging, drawing, drafting and 3D modeling and rendering programs.
 This facility is open to all students of The Cooper Union.
 Considered integral to the activities of the design studio, the computer studio is generally open whenever the design studios are open, giving students access an average of 17 hours a day.
 A student monitor trained to assist in the effective use of the facility and to do simple troubleshooting on the hardware is present whenever the center is open.

-The School of Architecture Computer Studio also supports a 3D printer and laser-cutter; other three-dimensional output capabilities in The Cooper Union include a laser-cutter in the School of Art and CNC and rapid prototype machines in the School of Engineering.
+The School of Architecture Computer Studio also supports a 3D printer and lasercutter; other three-dimensional output capabilities in The Cooper Union include a laser-cutter in the School of Art and CNC and rapid prototype machines in the School of Engineering.
 Computing facilities designed to serve the specific needs of the Schools of Art and Engineering are open for use by students of the School of Architecture.
 Lecture Room A small auditorium on the third floor is used for lecture classes and invited lecturers.
 Special lectures are open to all interested Cooper Union students.